- This event has passed.

 Schedule for the Day

 On the day of the event, you’ll register and get your Wild Skills Journal which will help you learn throughout the event.
-You start the day at the base area with a ‘gear check’ to make sure you brought your 10 Essentials, Leave No Trace fundamentals and a large group yoga session.
+You start the day at the base area with a ‘gear check’ to make sure you brought your 10 Essentials and a review of Leave No Trace fundamentals.

-At 10:00, we’ll have a morning safety meeting followed by a presentation from Payette National Forest Discovery Agents.
+At 9:30, we’ll have a morning safety meeting.
 From there we’ll break into two groups and make our way on the hiking trails and some first aid basic.
-We’ll stop for lunch around 12:00 and wrap up the event by 1:00pm.
+We’ll stop for lunch around 12:00 and wrap up the event by 2:00pm.
 This experience will allow girls and their families to put to practice areas of our Wild Skills curriculum including navigation, first aid, plant identification, and more.
+We will end our day with a presentation from the Payette National Forest Discovery Agents.
+Come join Agents of Discovery at Brundage Mountain Resort learn more about alpine ecology and the summit!
+Test your knowledge, play a game and even win a prize!

 This event is for girls ages 6-12 and their chaperones.